camspiers/snap/README.md

 `snap` uses a non-blocking design to ensure the UI is always responsive to user input.

-To achieve this `snap` employs coroutines, and while that might be a little daunting, the following walk through of the primary concepts of `snap` is designed to help put all the concepts together
+To achieve this `snap` employs coroutines, and while that might be a little daunting, the following walk through of the primary concepts of `snap` is designed to help put all the concepts together.

 Our example's goal is to run the `ls` command, filter the results in response to input, and print the selected value.